ccolonescu/PoEdata/Readme.txt

-PoEdata package loads the data sets that accompany the "Principles of Economatrics textbook by Carter Hill, William Griffiths, and Guay Lim, 4th edition.
+PoEdata package loads the data sets that accompany the "Principles of Economatrics" textbook by Carter Hill, William Griffiths, and Guay Lim, 4th edition.

 The package works best with R Studio.To install the PoEdata package,